miguelzpresa/BearBase-DBMS/README.md

 To use the PDF Reader app, follow the steps below:

 ### Step 1: Download the Executable
-1. Go to the PDF_Reader_APP folder in this repository.
+1. Go to the DBMS_APP folder in this repository.
-2. Click on the y.exe file.
+2. Click on the DMBS.exe file.
 3. On the file page, click the "Download" button to download the executable to your local machine.
 ### Step 2: Run the App
 1. After the download is complete, navigate to the location where you saved the y.exe file.